Liisjak/Chess-Object-Detection-YOLOv4/README.md

 # CHAPTER 3: RENDERING OF CHESS PIECES 3D MODELS

 The purpose of this step is to create many transparent images of each piece that can be later used for synthetic data generation.
+I recommend using Blender, since it is one of the 3D modeling softwares that support Python.
 The 3D models are in the _Blender/_ folder along with _Render-pieces.blender_ file and corresponding _Render-pieces_ Python script.
 To render images for each piece, follow the steps:
 1. Import the piece (.fbx) you want to render and select/activate it (click on it, it must be highlighted),
 2. make sure that its render view is activated (camera icon next to piece name in the Scene Collection)
 3. and run the script (alt+p).